 Recognition and reward for appointees

 The principal reward for a Living Cultural Treasure is public recognition.
-To ensure this, the honours are conferred at a formal ceremony presided over by the president of the governing body of Marlborough Museum.
-Presentations include a medal and certificate.
+To ensure this, the honours are conferred at a formal ceremony presided over by the Chair of the Marlborough Heritage Trust.

 Nominations from the community

 These are called for in September 2018 and will be received by the end of 8 October 2018.

 Nomination forms will be available at the Marlborough Express Office, Marlborough Museum and Marlborough District Council.

 We recognise that in any given year the names of many worthy people in our community are forwarded for careful consideration.
 This year we continue to welcome all nominations.